-- ii.
-Central City Flat Fees collected outside the Central Business District Community Park Unit shall not be spent within the Central Business District Community Park Unit; - iii.
-All Central City Flat Fees collected within the Near Southside Community Park Unit shall only be spent within the Near Southside Community Park Unit; - iv.
-Central City Flat Fees collected outside the Near Southside Community Park Unit shall not be spent within the Near Southside Community Park Unit: - B. All payments made in accordance with this Policy shall be deposited in a designated Neighborhood Park Unit Acquisition and Development Fund and/or a Community Park Unit Acquisition Fund.
-The City shall account for all such funds paid with reference to each subdivision development, neighborhood unit and Community Park unit. - C. Interest earned on accumulated park acquisition and development fees designated for a specific subdivision development shall be used for additional acquisition and development as described in this Policy. - D. All fees received must be expended within five years from date of receipt of the last fee paid on the original preliminary plat.
+- F. For residential developments occurring outside Park Planning District 4, all required fees shall be paid and received before release of the final plat on any or all portions of the subdivision indicated on the original preliminary plat thereof by the City for filing in the County plat record.
+For residential developments occurring within Park Planning District 4, all fees will be due prior to issuance of a building permit. - G. All payments made in accordance with this policy shall be deposited in a designated Neighborhood Park Unit Acquisition and Development Fund and/or a Community Park Unit Acquisition Fund.
+The City shall account for all such funds paid with reference to each subdivision development, neighborhood unit and community park unit. - H. Interest earned on accumulated park acquisition and development fees designated for a specific subdivision development shall be used for additional acquisition and development as described in this policy. - I. All fees received must be expended within five years from date of receipt of the last fee paid on the original preliminary plat.
 If such fees are not expended, the Developer/Owner shall be entitled to a refund on interest earned, less inflation as determined by the Consumer Price Index as published by the U.S. Department of Labor, with the principal held by the City.
 The Developer/Owner must request such refund in writing within ninety (90) days of entitlement or such right shall be waived.

-XI.
+VIII.
 INSTALLATION OF PARK IMPROVEMENTS

 - A. Installation of Neighborhood Based Park improvements by the City generally will occur when there is: - 1.
 A minimum population of 2,000 or, at the City's discretion, a minimum fifty (50%) percent build out within the Neighborhood Park Unit; - 2.
 Availability of funds for such improvement; and - 3.
-Appropriation of maintenance funds for ongoing maintenance operations.
+Appropriation of maintenance funds for ongoing maintenance operations. - B. Installation of Community Park improvements by the City generally will occur when there is:

-- B. Installation of Community Park improvements by the City generally will occur when there is: - 1.
-A minimum population of 8,000 or, at the City's discretion, a minimum fifty (50%) percent build out within the Community Park Unit, and - 2.
+- 1. A minimum population of 8,000 or, at the City's discretion, a minimum fifty (50%) percent build out within the Community Park Unit, and - 2.
 Availability of funds for such improvement; and - 3.
 Appropriation of maintenance funds for ongoing Community Park maintenance and operations.

-XII.
+IX.
 DECISION MAKING; APPEALS